stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ## **key questions for strategy execution**

-Our [starting with why](https://bit.ly/starting-with-why-not-how "starting with why") presentation finishes with 3 key questions to ask yourself on strategy execution:
+Our [starting with why](https://bit.ly/starting-with-why-not-how "starting with why"){:target="_blank"} presentation finishes with 3 key questions to ask yourself on strategy execution:

 1. What are the top 3 pain points?
 2. How will these change next 5 years?